 Floor Pendulum Slip Testing

-The British Standard Pendulum Slip Test (BS7976) has been recognised by the Health and Safety Executive the pendulum slip testing (BS7976) is recognised as a reliable and robust test to provide accurate analysis on the slip potential of all types of flooring.
-This slip test can be used to portray barefoot and shod foot (shoes), dependent on the area the tile is to be used and is completed in wet and dry conditions.
+Recognised by the Health and Safety Executive the pendulum slip testing (BS7976) is recognised as a reliable and robust floor test.
+The test provides accurate analysis on the slip potential of all types of flooring.
+This slip testing can be used to portray barefoot and/or shod foot (shoes) and is completed in both wet and dry conditions.

 The testing is based on a swinging, imitation heel sweeping over a set area of flooring in a controlled manner.
 The slipperiness of the flooring has a direct and measurable effect on the pendulum test value (PTV) given.